Charlie3169/Assignment1/README.md

 # Assignment 1
-In this assignment, we are going to be investigating the actual performance of different sorting methods.
+Group Members: Travis Hurst, Avery Mathis, Charles Phelps, and Guillermo Rached In this assignment, we are going to be investigating the actual performance of different sorting methods.
 Additionally, we will implement 1 sorting method on a linked list.

 # TASKS - WORKLOAD

 - 1.)
   - a.
-Bubble sort -Travis
+Bubble sort - Travis
   - b.
-Insertion sort-Guillermo
+Insertion sort - Guillermo
   - c.
-Merge-sort-Charlie
+Merge-sort - Charlie
   - d.
-Quicksort-Avery
+Quicksort - Avery
   - e.
-Heap-sort-Travis
+Heap-sort - Travis
   - f.
-Counting sort-Avery
+Counting sort - Avery
   - g.
-Radix-sort-Charlie
+Radix-sort - Charlie

-##### Sort arrays size n= 10,100,500,5000,2500
+##### Sorting Arrays, size n= 10,100,500,5000,2500
-- 2.) get runtimes on all of these
+- 2.)
+  - a.
+Run 10 tests of each sort operation and record average time in a table. - Avery
+  - b.
+Analyze run time data given Big O notation for each sorting algorithm. - Travis

+##### Linked List Class
 - 3.)
-50 student single link list-Charlie API
-  - First Name, Last Name, MNumber and may include any other additional information you wish
-  - Bubble sort / merge-sort / quicksort -Charlie Adaptation?
-- 4.)
-Group write-up with instructions:
+  - a.
+Create student information that includes first name, last name, and MNumber. - Guillermo
+  - b.
+Menu interface and sorting algorithms for linked list. - Charlie

 # Introduction to GitHub and Collaboration with other developers